 Prerequisites: BIOL 160 with a grade of C or higher.
-One quarter college chemistry (CHEM 098 or above), or one year of high school chemistry within the last five years.
+One quarter college chemistry CHEM 101 or higher, or one year of high school chemistry within the last five years with a grade of C or higher.
 BIOL 235 with grade of C or higher.